WeijunDeng/Zabel/README.md

 ## Options

-You can custom some options by yourself.
+You can customize some options by yourself.

 Zabel stores caches in `~/zabel` by default.
 You can change this path.